Blackgod335/Blackgod335/README.md

 # 💫 About Me:
-I am currently attending an internship at Zibtek.
+I am currently attending an internship at Zibtek

 ## 🌐 Socials: